For More Information:

 The Lemelson-MIT Program celebrates outstanding innovators and inspires young people to pursue creative lives and careers through invention.

 Jerome H. Lemelson, one of U.S. history’s most prolific inventors, and his wife Dorothy founded the Lemelson-MIT Program at the Massachusetts Institute of Technology in 1994.
 It is funded by The Lemelson Foundation and administered by the School of Engineering.
-The Lemelson Foundation uses the power of invention to improve lives, by inspiring and enabling the next generation of inventors and invention based enterprises to promote economic growth in the US and social and economic progress for the poor in developing countries. http://web.mit.edu/invent/
+The Foundation sparks, sustains and celebrates innovation and the inventive spirit.
+It supports projects in the U.S. and developing countries that nurture innovators and unleash invention to advance economic, social and environmentally sustainable development.
+To date The Lemelson Foundation has donated or committed more than U.S. $150 million in support of its mission. http://web.mit.edu/invent/

 A land grant college founded in 1867, the University of Illinois at Urbana-Champaign is dedicated to its tradition of excellence and innovation its missions: education, research, and public engagement.
 More than 2,200 faculty members lead nearly 42,000 undergraduate, graduate and professional students in a process of discovery and learning in 17 colleges and schools and more than 80 research centers and labs.
 Illinois faculty members have been recognized with most prestigious national and international awards, including Nobel and Pulitzer prizes, MacArthur and Guggenheim Fellowships, Tony Awards, and National Medals of Science and Technology.